dubs3c/dnsIntel/README.md

 Usage: dnsintel.py [OPTIONS] COMMAND [ARGS]...

-  dnsIntel downloads and parses a list of domains from popular threat intel sources, then transforms the list into a blacklist which can be used by dnsmasq and BIND.
+  dnsIntel downloads and parses a list of domains from popular threat intel sources, then transforms the list into a blacklist which can be used by Dnsmasq and BIND.

   -== Made by @mjdubell ==-

 Options:
   -l, --loglevel [DEBUG]       Set loglevel
   -m, --module TEXT            Run specific module
-  -f, --force             Force download previously downloaded files --version               Show the version and exit.
+  -f, --force                  Force download previously downloaded files -g, --format [DNSMASQ|BIND]  Which DNS format to use --version                    Show the version and exit.
   --help                       Show this message and exit.

 Commands:
-  run  Run the application
+  reload-blacklist  Reload the blacklist with domains in DB restart-dnsmasq   Restart the DNSMASQ service run               Run the application
 ```

 #### Running example